Skip to main content

 Life Insurance for Children: What Parents Need to Know

-Navigating the World of Child Life Insurance in 2024
+Navigating the World of Child Life Insurance

 Policies for children aren’t necessarily top of mind for a typical parent.
 Before you can look into it for your own kids, it’s important to answer the crucial question of why such coverage is important in the first place.